Migrating Polarity Servers

 /app/polarity-server/scripts/polarity-status.sh

-In the event the versions or RPMs don't match please contact us at for additional instructions on how to upgrade your Source server.
+In the event the versions or RPMs don't match please contact us at [email protected] for additional instructions on how to upgrade your Source server.

 If the servers are the same version, continue with the below instructions.